fisheeesh/devflow/README.md

 ## ⚔️ Challenges

 One of the core challenges in building DevFlow was designing a scalable and flexible MongoDB schema and choosing between **an array of references** and creating **multiple collections** to manage complex relationships between users, questions, answers, tags, and activity logs.
 Integrating AI assistance via Groq while maintaining performance and response speed required careful architectural decisions.
-Implementing an advanced global search system with efficient filtering, sorting, and tag-based recommendation system also lead fewer late night problems.
+Implementing an advanced global search system with efficient filtering, sorting, and tag-based recommendation system also lead to late night grinds.
 Balancing feature-rich functionality with optimal performance, SEO, and clean user experience was a constant challenge.

 ## 🧠 Lessons Learned